 I brushed off the city sightseeing tours for years and gave it a try when I visited Cape Town.
 The truth?
 I liked it because it allowed me to get an overview of the different city districts, marking on the map the areas where I wanted to spend more time.

 If you’re not sure about how to spend two days in Munich, the city sightseeing hop on-hop off bus is a good option.
-It will also save you time, allowing you to take a break whenever you reach a place that arouses your curiosity.
+It will also save you time, allowing you to take a break whenever you reach a place you like.

-There are 3 tours (1 day or 2 days) with different itineraries, allowing you to have beautiful sights of the city and of the main landmarks, and if you book online, there’s a 22% discount.
+There are 3 tours (1 day or 2 days) with different itineraries.
+They allow you to get an overview of the city and of the main landmarks.

 Marienplatz, the heart of the city